 - 1. Set the ON/OFF switch on the C-More Controller to the OFF position. - 2.
 Close the external Propane Gas supply valves. - 3.
 Open the external Natural Gas supply valves. - 4.
 Refer to Figure 4-6 and locate the Fuel Selector Switch on the front of the unit. - 5.
 Set the Fuel Selector Switch to the NATURAL GAS position.
-A Gas pressure Fault message will be displayed on the Control Box. - 6.
-Clear the Gas Pressure Fault by pressing the CLEAR key. - 7.
-Apply AC power to the boiler. - 8.
+A Gas Pressure Fault message will be displayed on the Control Box. - 6.
+Clear the Low Gas Pressure Fault by pressing the CLEAR key. - 7.
+Apply AC power to the unit. - 8.
 Press the MENU key once.
 Setup Menu will be displayed. - 9.
 Press the ▲ arrow key once.
 Password will be displayed. - 10.
 Press the CHANGE key.
 Password will begin to flash. - 11.
 Using the ▲ arrow key, increment the display and stop at 159. - 12.
 Press the ENTER key to store the displayed password. - 13.
 Password 1 will be displayed, indicating that the valid Level 1 password has been stored. - 14.
-Next, access the Configuration Menu by pressing the MENU key once.
+Next, access the Configuration menu by pressing the MENU key once. - 15.
+Using the ▲ and ▼ arrow keys, scroll through the Configuration menu and stop at Fuel Type.

-Switchover from PROPANE to NATURAL GAS - Continued
+Switchover from Propane Gas to Natural Gas - Continued

-- 15. Using the ▲ and ▼ arrow keys, scroll through the Configuration Menu and stop at Fuel Type. - 16.
-Press the CHANGE key.
+- 16. Press the CHANGE key.
 Fuel Type will begin to flash. - 17.
 Press the ▼ arrow key.
 Natural Gas will be displayed. - 18.
 Press the ENTER key to store the Natural Gas Fuel type. - 19.
-Replace the front door panel previously removed from the boiler. - 20.
-This completes the steps necessary to switch from PROPANE Gas to NATURAL GAS.
+Replace the front door panel. - 20.
+This completes the switchover from Propane Gas to Natural Gas operation.